iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 # Deploy a Smart Contract Using Hardhat

 :::info
-Hardhat is an Ethereum development environment that provides an easy way to deploy smart contracts, run tests and debug Solidity code locally.
+Hardhat is a powerful development environment for building smart contracts on the Ethereum blockchain.
+Whether you're new to blockchain development or an experienced developer, Hardhat can help you build better, more reliable smart contracts.

 In this tutorial, you will learn how to set up Hardhat and use it to build, test and deploy a simple smart contract on ShimmerEVM.
 :::